 Are you following all the intranet best practices you could be?
-Today’s increasingly distributed workplace has become more reliant than ever on technology to keep employees engaged and connected, so it comes as no surprise that company intranets are back in the spotlight for 2023.
+Today’s increasingly distributed workplace has become more reliant than ever on technology to keep employees engaged and connected.
+It comes as no surprise that company intranets are back in the spotlight for 2024.

 But not as we’ve ever seen them before.